10 quick tips for making your software outlive your job: Rule 2: Define your threat model

 When making plans, it's useful to know what you're planning \emph{for}.
 A \textbf{threat model} is a structured analysis of where threats might come from, what form they might take, what social and technical vulnerabilities they might exploit, and how they might be mitigated or resolved \cite{Torr2005}.
 Being explicit about threat models helps you prioritize, build consensus with colleagues, and check whether you have forgotten something important.
 As with all disaster planning, making plans before you need them may help you identify risks you can eliminate proactively.

 \begin{enumerate} \item \textbf{Individual threats} affect one or a few members of your team, such as an international student having their visa revoked without notice, or a contributor taking extended leave.
 Especially for software under the maintenance of a single author, individual threats can also come from more mundane career or life changes.
-The most common way to prepare for this is to require everyone to document their work, but that rarely works in practice: \begin{enumerate} \item The hours spent writing those descriptions are hours \emph{not} spent doing research, so people will always short-change the former to focus on the latter. \item People invariably fail to write down the ``obvious'' parts of their work that are anything but obvious to the next person. \end{enumerate} Tip~8 explores alternatives, particularly ones that can be put in place on short notice.
+The most common way to prepare for this is to require everyone to document their work, but that rarely works in practice: \begin{enumerate} \item The hours spent writing those descriptions are hours \emph{not} spent doing research, so people will always short-change the former to focus on the latter. \item People invariably fail to write down the ``obvious'' parts of their work that are anything but obvious to the next person. \end{enumerate} Rule~8 explores alternatives, particularly ones that can be put in place on short notice.

 \item \textbf{Leadership threats} are individual threats that affect the project's leader, such as the leader being doxxed or personally targeted in the media because of their work.
-Tip~3 discusses ways to plan for this.
+Rule~3 discusses ways to plan for this.

 \item \textbf{Institutional threats} affect large groups at once, such as your department being shut down or your entire field having funding cut.
 These events affect so many people at the same time that the rest of the community cannot absorb them.
 Regional and national governments plans for disasters like these by having evacuation plans to get victims to safe(r) places and corollary plans for putting beds in high school gyms and flying in food and emergency medical personnel to help people when they arrive.
 When government institutions themselves are in a period of upheaval, mutual aid and civil society organizations may serve as an alternative.
 At the time of writing, universities and researchers' professional societies have not started to externally share equivalent planning, if they have started making those plans at all.